-PLEASE NOTE: All insurers writing private passenger automobile insurance in Virginia should review Administrative Order 12113 and 12113 Memo.
-This administrative order sets forth the new standard automobile forms that may be used in Virginia for policies effective on or after 1/1/2021 and must be used by all insurers as of 1/1/2022.
-All prior standard forms are withdrawn for all policies effective on or after 1/1/2022.
-(See Personal & Commercial Automobile Standard Forms.)
-The Bureau suggests that companies take advantage of the Notify Me of Updates to this Page feature to get notice of new forms approved by the Bureau.
+PLEASE NOTE: All insurers writing private passenger automobile insurance in Virginia should review Administrative Orders 11730 and 11730c.
+This Order sets forth the new standard automobile forms that may be used in Virginia for policies effective on or after 7/1/2008.
+All prior standard forms including the Family Automobile Policy and the Special Package Policy are withdrawn for all policies effective on or after 7/1/2008.
+Changes are made to the Personal Automobile Policy as of 7/1/2008 also.
+(See Personal Automobile Standard Forms.)

-Copies of the commercial automobile standard forms may be found on the Bureau's website (Personal & Commercial Auto Standard Forms).
-These are the forms that insurers should be using currently.
+Copies of the commercial automobile forms may be found on the Bureau's website (Commercial Auto Standard Forms).
+These are the forms that insurers should be using for policies effective on or after September 1, 2009.
+Please note that commercial automobile standard forms presently include standard declarations pages, which must be used by insurers.

 Using forms that have not been filed or that have been superseded.
 The most frequent problem that the examiners find when reviewing policy forms is the use of forms that have not been filed with and approved by the Bureau of Insurance.
 The Bureau also finds that insurers will use previously approved forms that have been superseded.
 Virginia has standard forms for motor vehicle policies, and these forms are approved by administrative order.
 Examiners find that insurers are not using the current version of the form in violation of § 38.2-2220 of the Code of Virginia.
-All other forms must be approved by the Bureau prior to use.
+Most other forms must be approved by the Bureau prior to use.
 The insurer should review all forms to ensure they are either the correct standard form or that the insurer has filed and received approval from the Bureau.
-Please refer to the Property and Casualty Filing Guidelines Handbook for more specific guidance.
+Please refer to the Virginia Property and Casualty Rules, Rates, and Forms Filing Guidelines Handbook for more specific guidance.

 Failure of insurers to put all conditions pertaining to the insurance in their policies.
-Section 38.2-305 A of the Code of Virginia provides the requirements for the information that must be included in an insurance policy.
-Examiners frequently find that insurers do not include all the conditions of the policy by failing to attach a specific policy form or by failing to refer to a form applicable to the policy on the declarations page.
-Section 38.2-305 specifically requires that all form numbers for all applicable policy forms and endorsements must be listed on the declarations pages of a policy.
+Section 38.2-305 A of the Code of Virginia provides the requirements for what must be included in an insurance policy.
+Examiners frequently find that insurers do not include all of the conditions of the policy by failing to attach a specific policy form or by failing to refer to a form applicable to the policy on the declarations page.
+Section 38.2-305 specifically requires that all the form numbers for all policy forms and endorsements must be listed on the declarations pages of a policy.
 If the policy form or endorsement number is not a unique identifier of such forms, then the edition date of the forms must also be listed.
-Insurers are not required to list notices and other pieces of correspondence that they send to policyholders.
+This amendment to § 38.2-305 is intended to clarify existing law.
+Insurers have always been required to list all applicable policy forms and endorsements on their declarations pages under Subsection 38.2-305 A 6.
+Insurers are not required to list notices and other pieces of correspondence that they send to their policyholders.
 This statute applies to all classes of insurance except those exempted in § 38.2-300 of the Code of Virginia and except as specifically noted in subsection E of § 38.2-305 of the Code of Virginia.